rolling-scopes-school/tasks/tasks/connections/milestone_6.people_groups.md

 User can update the list no more than once a minute!
 Countdown must be present near the _Update_ button till the next update is possible.
 If time is out countdown disappears.
-This state should be preserved even after transition to other pages and countdown
+This state should be preserved even after transition to other pages and back.

+> [!NOTE]
+> Countdown(timer) and disabled _Update_ button is applied only after clicking on _Update_ button.
+> First visit on the page should not have any effect on timer.

 **List of people**
 Simple list with **clickable items as a link** of all members.
 If user has the conversation with